EGI-Federation/datahub-documentation/source/clients.rst

 Testing Oneclient in a Oneclient docker container with NFS or samba
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Docker containers for the oneclient are available, the existing versions can be seen in docker hub: https://hub.docker.com/r/onedata/oneclient/tags
+Docker containers for the Oneclient are available, the existing versions can be seen on the `Oneclient docker hub <https://hub.docker.com/r/onedata/oneclient/tags>`_.

-It's possible to use the most recent version by specifying the `latest` tag, and it's also quite common to use a version identical to the other components versions that can be seen on the Onezone and Oneprovider pages.
+It's possible to use the most recent version by specifying the ``latest`` tag.
+We also recommend using same version as shown on the Onezone and Oneprovider pages.

 The following variables have to be exported to be used in the container:

-* `ONECLIENT_ACCESS_TOKEN`: access token allowing to access **all** the spaces.
+* ``ONECLIENT_ACCESS_TOKEN``: access token allowing to access **all** the spaces.
-* `ONECLIENT_PROVIDER_HOST`: name or IP of the Oneprovider the client should connect to.
+* ``ONECLIENT_PROVIDER_HOST``: name or IP of the Oneprovider the client should connect to.

-.. important:: In order to be able to use FUSE, the container should run in `privileged` mode.
+.. important:: In order to be able to use FUSE, the container should run in ``privileged`` mode.

 .. code-block:: console